iifl-logo

 A. CONSERVATION OF ENERGY

 Ujjivan has been actively pursuing various initiatives aimed at achieving its goal of reducing power consumption by 20% by 2030.
-The Sanchaya Programme, a sincere effort towards Energy conservation has been relaunched in Q3 FY 2024-25 at corporate and regional offices to reduce energy usage.
-Through this initiative, the Bank has saved 7% of electricity in Q3 from that of the previous years consumption in units.
-In addition, the Bank closely monitors the usage of desktops and laptops, ensuring that they are switched off when not in use.
+The Sanchaya Program, a sincere effort towards Energy conservation relaunched in Q3 FY25 at corporate and regional enabled the bank to save about 5% of energy during the FY26 from that of the previous years consumption in units.
+The Bank has extended this initiative across all the branches and has included this in the Branch performance scorecard.
+In addition, the bank closely monitors the usage of desktops and laptops, ensuring that they are switched off when not in use.
 The use of LED lighting continues as part of our ongoing efforts to improve energy efficiency.
-During the FY 2024-25, the Bank also renovated its corporate main building, diligently incorporating sustainability practises throughout the process.
-Through installation of energy efficient appliances like Sensor-based lighting, VRV AC systems, HVAC Timing & temperature control systems etc, close monitoring of the usage and imparting consistent awareness on mindful consumption among employees and staff members have enabled us to save about 30% in our renovated corporate Main block from that of last FY.
+The Bank has formulated Guidelines for Green Infrastructure and has been diligently incorporating sustainability aspects while renovating its facilities.
+Installation of energy efficient appliances like Sensor-based lighting, VRV AC systems, HVAC Timing & temperature control systems etc in our renovated corporate Main block, close monitoring of the usage and imparting consistent awareness on mindful consumption among employees and staff members have enabled us to save about 16% on energy during the FY 2025-26 from that of the pre-renovation period.

 B. TECHNOLOGY ABSORPTION